lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ### ACK-on-Error {#ACK-on-Error-subsection}

 In ACK-on-Error mode, windowing is used.
-The SCHC Packet MUST be fragmented into pieces of equal size, except for the last piece.
+The SCHC Packet is fragmented into pieces, hereafter called tiles.
-The last piece MUST NOT be larger than the other ones.
+All tiles MUST be of equal size, except for the last one, which MUST be of the same size or smaller than the preceding ones.
-The pieces MUST be contigous.
+The tiles MUST be contiguous.
-The pieces are hereafeter called tiles.
 Successive tiles are grouped in windows.
 The window numbers MUST increase from 0 upward, from the start of the SCHC Packet to its end.
 All windows, except the last one, MUST contain MAX_WIND_FCN+1 tiles.
 Tiles are numbered within each window.
-The tile numbers decrement from MAX_WIND_FN downward, looking from the start of the SCHC Packet toward its end.
+The tile numbers decrement from MAX_WIND_FCN downward, looking from the start of the SCHC Packet toward its end.
 Each tile of a SCHC Packet is therefore uniquely identified by a window number and a tile number within this window.

 A SCHC Fragment message carries one or more tiles.
 A SCHC ACK reports on the reception of a window of tiles.

 The W field is wide enough that it unambiguously represents an absolute window number.
-Acknowledgements are fed by the fragment receiver back to the fragment sender for the windows that have tiles missing at the receiver.
+SCHC ACKs are fed by the fragment receiver back to the fragment sender for the windows that have tiles missing at the receiver.
-No acknowledgement is fed back for windows that have been fully received by the fragment receiver.
+No SCHC ACK is fed back for windows that have been fully received by the fragment receiver.

 The fragment sender retransmits SCHC Fragments for tiles that are reported missing.
 It can advance to the next window even before it has ascertained that all SCHC Fragments belonging to previous windows have been correctly received, and can still later retransmit SCHC Fragments belonging to previous windows.
 Therefore, the sender and the receiver may operate in a fully decoupled fashion.
-The fragmented SCHC Packet transmission concludes
+The fragmented SCHC Packet transmission concludes when

-- when integrity checking shows that the fragmented SCHC Packet has been correctly re-assembled at the receive end, and this information has been conveyed back to the sender,
+- integrity checking shows that the fragmented SCHC Packet has been correctly reassembled at the receive end, and this information has been conveyed back to the sender,
-- or when too many retransmission attempts were made.
+- or too many retransmission attempts were made,
+- or the receiver determines that the transmission of this fragmented SCHC Packet has been inactive for too long.

 Each LPWAN technology-specific document MUST specify which Rule ID value(s) is (are) allocated to this ACK-on-Error mode.
 For brevity, the rest of {{ACK-on-Error-subsection}} only refers to Rule ID values that are allocated to this mode.